 The visor lock system can be troublesome when changing shields.

-Riding a motorcycle can be a fun and thrilling experience, but because you’re so exposed, it’s also very dangerous.
-Riding without the right protective gear could get you seriously injured – or worse – even if you’re the most responsible driver.
+Riding a motorcycle can be a fun and thrilling experience, but it can also be very dangerous.
+Riding without the right protective gear could get you seriously injured or worse, even if you’re the most responsible driver.

-When it comes to motorcycle safety gear, a helmet definitely tops the list.
-It’s very important to choose a high-quality motorcycle helmet that will keep you as safe as possible.
-Unfortunately, finding the ideal motorcycle helmet can be tricky.
-You need to know what material and weight are best for your riding habits, as well as what comfort features and safety standards can help make the helmet most effective.
+When it comes to motorcycle safety gear, a helmet tops the list.
+Choosing a high-quality motorcycle helmet that will keep you as safe as possible is very important, so you need to know what material and weight are best for your riding habits, as well as what comfort features and safety standards can help make the helmet most effective.

 A full-face motorcycle helmet has a wrap-around chin bar and flip-down shield so your entire face is covered.
 This type of helmet offers the most protection while you’re riding.